 If your desired business outcome for this year includes wrangling unmanaged tech stack growth in the shape of SaaS, take a look at these stats to aid a critical understanding of the impact subscription software.

-Year over year, Gartner estimates the total SaaS market to grow by about 5.1% in 2022 – to $4.5 trillion.
+As we shared earlier, SaaS is expected to continue growing by nearly 18% this year.
 In fact, analyst IDC has noted that as much as 70 percent of application spending in the US stems from LOB budgets – not IT.

 This trend is expected to continue through the next few years.
 And while budget sourcing for technology purchases may be shifting to lines of business, the overall responsibility for technology strategy remains squarely with IT teams, IT asset managers, and software asset managers.
 As a whole, businesses need must take note of the impacts created by modern software and devise new strategies and processes for maximizing its effectiveness and value while mitigating risks.

 These purchases add up.
-According to Zylo data, about half of all application quantity in the typical tech stack is comprised of tools purchased via employee expense.
+According to Zylo data, more than a third of all application quantity in the typical tech stack is comprised of tools purchased via employee expense.
 Without the ability to discover these purchases frequently, employee-led spending creates a significantly ungoverned and insecure portion of tech stack.

 Anecdotally, Zylo SaaS consultants frequently find SaaS transactions hidden in a wide range of seemingly innocuous expense types.
 That often includes meals and dinners, professional training and development, association dues and membership, and periodical subscriptions.
 All told, the average company in Zylo’s portfolio processes about 300 unique transaction types in a given year, and the Zylo Discovery Engine correctly identifies SaaS applications in 24% of these unique transaction types.